cdegree/UnixNetworkProgramming/README.md

 ----
 gcc *.c -o *

-Because of multithread, compile the Server.c in 4 and FileServerOne with
+Because of multithread, compile the Server.c in 4 and FileServerTwo with
 ---
 gcc Server.c -o Server -lpthread